jameshi16/personal-website/_posts/2020-12-05-i-implemented-aes-and-md5.md

 }
 ```

-We also need to break up words into bytes, and vice-versa whenever we need to.
+We also need to break up words into array of bytes, and vice-versa whenever we need to.
 So we define some helper functions:

 ```js
 function breakupWord(b) {